Marijuana Laws

 How has Marijuana Affected the Minnesota Economy?

 Although medical marijuana has been legalized in Minnesota, it is yet to make any measurable impact on the state's economy.
 As of December 2022, medical marijuana is not subject to sales, excise, or tobacco taxes.
 Due to this, there is no significant tax revenue being remitted to the state.
-However, in the area of job creation, the legalization of medical marijuana in Minnesota, the state has brought about the establishment of 14 Cannabis Patient Center Locations.
+However, in the area of job creation, the legalization of medical marijuana in Minnesota, the state has brought about the establishment of 14 dispensaries.
 Consequently, this has led to the creation of more jobs in the state.
 There are no official reports showing data on the number of jobs created or the amount of income generated in Minnesota.

 A Denver-based marijuana industry consultant, who keynoted a Minneapolis conference on the impacts of legalization on business and the government, estimated the economic potentials of legalizing recreational marijuana.
 Minnpost published an article on these estimates, detailing that marijuana has the potential of generating within five years of legalization, $1.12 billion in sales, $300 million in taxation, and creating 20,000 direct and indirect jobs.